xinminlabs/synvert-docs/_posts/2023-02-03-react-add-autocomplete-attribute.md

 });
 ```

-Then we click "Search" button, no file is affected by the snippet, cool.
+Then we click "Search" button, and no file is affected by the snippet, cool.

-So far the snippet works well for `email` field, let's add `autoComplte` to support password fields.
+So far the snippet works well for `email` Field, let's add `autoComplte` to support password Fields.

 Synvert snippet is a javascript code, so we just need to make the `email` to be a variable.
 So the new snippet becomes: